ExerionPL/ena/README.md

             if (res.statusCode == 200) {
                 const s = new taskService();
-                const task = s.getTask(req.params.id); // note, that id parameter from path does not use '_' character in it's name const user = req.body.user; // body parameters in request object does also does not use prefix sendMessage(user.email, `Task ${task.name} has been successfully updated`);
+                const task = s.getTask(req.params.id); // note, that id parameter from path does not use '_' character in it's name const user = req.body.user; // body parameters in request object also does not use prefix sendMessage(user.email, `Task ${task.name} has been successfully updated`);
             }
         }